sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 The images in this dataset can be used for various purposes, including:

 - Training and evaluating computer vision algorithms
-- Developing and testing machine learning models for object detection, semantic segmentation, or other vision tasks
+- Developing and testing machine learning models for trajectory prediction, object detection, semantic segmentation, or other vision tasks
 - Conducting research in the field of autonomous driving and perception systems

 ## Citation👇🏻